July 2, 2026

 Anyone whose constraint is not pipeline.
 If you already close well from proposals, or your real bottleneck is delivering work you have already sold, a demo-first tool solves a problem you do not have.
 Ciela earns its keep specifically when getting a prospect to believe before the sale is the hard part.

 If winning clients is the bottleneck, put a live demo in front of every prospect.
-See Ciela AI – Ciela Engine is $399 per year with per-prospect demos included.
+See Ciela AI – Ciela's coached tracks start with Client Accelerator at $1,499 with per-prospect demos included.

 Ciela is the demo platform for AI agencies and AI consultants.
 It turns any prospect's website into a live, personalized AI demo (chat, voice, or missed-call text-back) you can send before the first call.